desaid64/AgileSoftwareEngineering/README.md

     * npm install --save-dev webpack-dev-middleware
     * npm install --save lodash

-4. ### Compile and Run Local Server
+4. Compile and Run Local Server
     Run script in AgileSoftwareEngineering Folder:
     npm start

+5. Go into a browswer and enter http://localhost:3000/ in the url.